 Children are more likely to talk about activities they’re actually experiencing in the moment.
 Before trying to get your child to talk, make sure that you and your child are involved in an engaging interactive activity together (e.g. blowing bubbles, tickles, building with blocks, singing songs, conversation, etc).

-Once you and your child are having fun playing interactively, introduce your goal by adding your request into the game.
+Once you and your child are having fun playing interactively, introduce your goal by adding your challenge into the game.
 For example, if you and your child are blowing bubbles, pause for a moment, and encourage your child to ask for more by saying, “More bubbles.”
 It’ll be much more enjoyable for your child and increase the likelihood that he/she will respond favorably.
-(NOTE: If your child is highly verbal and is being very controlling, then it’s best to wait on your request and find a time when they seem more flexible.
-The objective is to have fun together and then make your request.)
+(NOTE: If your child is highly verbal and is being very controlling, then it’s best to wait on your challenge and find a time when they seem more flexible.
+The objective is to have fun together and then make your challenge.)

 Step Three.
 Play the game for a few cycles.